mibli/cnoti/README.md

 Returns pointer to static message array, or NULL if no there's no error message.
 Don't free the string.

+    char const *cnoti(cnoti_callback_type *callback);

+Does all of the above in one call, returns NULL if there was no error, and returns pointer to a message if there was an error.
+Don't free the string.

 ## Noticat (notifications-cat)

 This is a simple example of usage, which can be used as simple transport.
 It's recommended to use